jose-2001/tareaIntegradora1/README.md

 # tareaIntegradora1
 This is a program designed for various restaurants to register their information (about the restaurant, clients, products and orders).
 It can also import that information.
 It can update the information already registered.
 The program is persistent (serialization).
 It can export a report containing the information of the orders registered (.csv).
-It includes documentation: Functional requirements (in spanish), Class Diagram and a JavaDoc.
+It includes <a href="https://github.com/jose-2001/tareaIntegradora1/tree/master/docs">documentation</a>: <a href="https://github.com/jose-2001/tareaIntegradora1/blob/master/docs/Documents.pdf">Functional requirements</a> (in spanish), some basic <a href="https://github.com/jose-2001/tareaIntegradora1/blob/master/docs/Documents.pdf">Unit Test Design</a>, <a href="https://github.com/jose-2001/tareaIntegradora1/blob/master/docs/Documents.pdf">the Class Diagram</a> and a <a href="https://github.com/jose-2001/tareaIntegradora1/tree/master/docs/api">JavaDoc</a>.
-This project was created using Java 14.0.2, in Windows 8 and 10, Ecilpse IDE.
+This project was created using Java 14.0.2, in Windows 8 and 10 and the Ecilpse IDE.